brmlab/acarsdec/README.md

 Be sure that correct record level is set for the used soundcard input.
 For testing, you could try to record your receiver output at 48khz sampling frequency with any audio recording tool.

-Save as wav file, then decode it by :
+Save as wav file, then decode it by:
 `acarsdec -f audiofile.wav`